-	Ordering Online has become an almost necessary option during the pandemic.
+Ordering Online has become an almost necessary option since the pandemic.
 Amazon has several Korean snacks that you can have delivered straight to your door.
-Although they don’t have prepared meals like H-mart or Hannam Supermarket they are the next best option if you don’t have one of these stores in your city.
+Although they don’t have fresh prepared meals like H-mart or Hannam Supermarket they are the next best option if you don’t have one of these stores in your city.

 They have a large assortment of snacks, drinks, and ramen.
 There’s nothing like watching a tv, drama or variety show and munching on the same items that you’re seeing advertised. *If you’re wondering how to make your ramen, or tteokbokki exactly how you see advertised you might also think about purchasing a Korean cookbook.